1,000+ Opportunities

 Our mission is to improve the health and wellbeing of all New Hampshire children.
 More about New Hampshire Children's Health Foundation > © 2026 New Hampshire Children's Health Foundation Children’s Health Dashboard

-Based on current listing details, eligibility includes: NH 501(c)(3) nonprofits or those with fiscal sponsor serving families with young children Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: NH 501(c)(3) nonprofits or those with fiscal sponsor serving families with young children.
+Confirm the full requirements in the official notice before applying.